Magisk-Modules-Alt-Repo/microG-GApps/README.md

-NOTE: This repo is a fork of the original repo (code is [here](https://github.com/microg)).
+NOTE: This repo is a "clone" of the original repo (code is [here](https://github.com/microg)).

 # microG-Gapps
-this Magisk module that installs:
+this Magisk module installs:
 /system/app
 - GsmCore
 - Google Calendar Sync